mirwaisshah2/custom-form-updated/README.md

-# Form Builder React JS + Redux + Dexie Indexed DB
+# Form Builder React JS + Redux

- create form builder under React JS + Redux thunk w
+ create form builder under React JS + Redux thunk

+## Versions

+PLease use nvm to switch to node v10

+This is becuase of a favorite data picker library

 ## Clone & Install